Ismael Mallari

 Ismael Villanueva Mallari was one of the early Filipino writers in English.
 He was primarily an essayist.
 He is ranked as the leading literary and art critic in the Philippines.

 Education

-From his hometown malabon in Rizal Province, Mallari went to the Philippine Normal School in Manila, then he went as a government pensionado to the University of Wisconsin (USA) for further studies in English, Education and Library Science.
-For his accomplishments, Mallari was included in the Pan-Pacific Who’s Who and the Who’s Who library Science.
+From his hometown, Malabon, in Rizal Province, Mallari went to the Philippine Normal School in Manila, then he went as a government pensionado to the University of Wisconsin (USA) for further studies in English, Education and Library Science.
+For his accomplishments, Mallari was included in the Pan-Pacific Who's Who and the Who's Who library Science.
 He taught in the Department of Library Science.
-Later, he worked for the United Nations Educational, Scientific, and Cultural Organization (UNESCO) in Manila, capital of the Philippines.
+Later, he worked for the United Nations Educational, Scientific, and Cultural Organization (UNESCO) in Manila, the capital of the Philippines.

 Personal life

 Ismael Villanueva Mallari married Natividad "Nati" Dolores Quidato Sanglap of San Joaquin, Iloilo in April 1932.
 On 27 December 1932, their daughter, named Vita Araceli Sanglap Mallari, was born.
 Two years later, Ismael and Nati separated.